iTecAI/D-Data/spec.md

       - `operation` - "string" (required) Any of `add`, `subtract`, `multiply`, `divide`, `set`
       - `value` - "roll string" (required) Value to use with operator on attribute
 - `condition` - Indicates that the effect applies a condition to the target
-  - `condition` - "string" (required) Condition to apply to the target.
+  - `condition` - "string"/[list] (required) Condition or list of conditions to apply to the target.
 Duration is assumed to be that of the spell.
+  - `condition_apply` - "string" (optional) `any` or `all`, indicates whether all conditions must be applied or not.
+Only applicable in the case of `condition` being a list.
 - `flavor` - Indicates that the effect will output flavor text on a success
   - `flavor` - "string" (required) Flavor text to output/report
 - `roll_modifier` - Indicates that the effect will modify the target's rolls on a success